-Well, put simply, the reason for wearing walking trousers is staying alive!
+Well, put simply, the reason for wearing hiking pants is staying alive!
 It’s also about being comfortable and moving easily.
-People have died from exposure because they wore inappropriate clothing, in particular because they wore hiking pants made from cotton such as cotton denim jeans or cotton chinos for example.
+People have died from exposure because they wore inappropriate clothing, in particular because they wore trekking trousers made from cotton such as cotton denim jeans or cotton chinos for example.
 Exposure and hypothermia isn’t just a potential problem on top of a mountain in Scotland.
 If you’re wearing the wrong gear and the weather deteriorates it can become a problem on a casual lowland walk in Derbyshire and not just in winter either!

-With 18 years of experience in Outdoor Clothing and Equipment, Agoora Outdoor are well equipped to give high quality advice on both mens and womens walking trousers.
+With 18 years of experience in Outdoor Clothing and Equipment, Agoora Outdoor are well equipped to give high quality advice on both hiking pants for women and men.

-Nylon and polyester are great fabrics for walking trousers because they are lightweight, hard wearing, repel water and dry quickly.
+Nylon and polyester are great fabrics for hiking pants because they are lightweight, hard wearing, repel water and dry quickly.
 They quickly wick away moisture throughout the fabric, thereby increasing the surface area available for evaporation.
 A dry fabric is a warm fabric so once dry these materials help to keep you comfortable.
-(Some walking trousers are made from a blend of let’s say 70% polyester and 30% cotton, the less cotton, the better.)
+(Some hiking pants are made from a blend of let’s say 70% polyester and 30% cotton, the less cotton, the better.)

 These synthetic, fast wicking materials help to regulate body temperature because when you’re working hard in hot conditions, your trouser fabric wicks away perspiration to the surface where it evaporates to provide cooling.
 Then, later in the day, after exercise and as the sun goes down so the air temperature drops, the fact that your trouser fabric is dry helps to provide insulation to keep you warm.